mihail-m/CP-implementations/2-Sorting/README.md

 - <p>The idea is that every time we find a pair of consecutive elements that are in the wrong order we swap them.<br>

-     We preform n interation.
+     We preform n interations.
 On the ith iteration we start at the end of the array and interate backwards utill we reach position i - 1.
 Every time we encounter two consecutive elements that are in the wrong order, we swap them.<br>

      Once we do this for each position we end up with a sorted array.</p>